brechtcs/lazy-build/README.md

 # lazy-build

-A lazy build system.
+A lazy build system that...

-- Uses the "code over configuration" approach introduced by Gulp.
+- Follows the "code over configuration" approach introduced by Gulp.
 - Applies it to clearly defined build targets as with GNU Make.
 - Decides which files to build using simple glob patterns.